HL7/phd/src/pagecontent/CodedEnumerationObservationProfile.md

 ### Additional Enumeration Measurement Information
 There are no additional descriptive attributes that are unique to the Enumeration type of measurement.

+### Examples:
+The[Glucose Meal Context](glucoseEnum.html) example shows a glucose meal context measurment.
+The meal context is a limited set of coded values indicating when the measurment was taken relative to a meal.
+The measurement SHOULD have a derivedFrom entry pointing to the glucose concentration measurement to which it refers.
+The fact it does not was a miss in the Glucose specialization standard and has since been corrected, but the device that reported this measurement was made before the change in the standard.